scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

    $ helm install schema-loader-auditor scalar-labs/schema-loading  -f ./schema-loader-auditor-custom-values.yaml
    ```

-1. Check the Scalar DL Schema Loader Pod is deployed and completed.
+1. Check the Scalar DL Schema Loader pod is deployed and completed.
    ```console
    $ kubectl get pod | grep schema-loader-auditor schema-loader-auditor-schema-loading-9v5m7   0/1     Completed   0          10m
    ```
-   If the Scalar DL Schema Loader Pod (schema-loader-auditor-schema-loading-xxxxx) is `ContainerCreating` or `Running`, wait for the process will be completed (The STATUS will be `Completed`).
+   If the Scalar DL Schema Loader pod (schema-loader-auditor-schema-loading-xxxxx) is `ContainerCreating` or `Running`, wait for the process will be completed (The STATUS will be `Completed`).

 ## Step 5.
 Deploy Auditor on minikube by Helm Charts